 We see it as our job to be so clear and transparent that you can truly understand what we do with your data, even though the digital ecosystem of an app is complex, and we interact with it when we rely on a number of other service providers as summarized below.
 The Co-Founder and Chairwoman of Clue, Ida Tin has written several blog posts on this, including an overview of what happens to your tracked data.
 We'd love it if you could take some time to read it, and let us know what you think.

 i.
 To provide our services, understand your needs and communicate with you, we collect certain data that allows us to contact you, analyze how you interact with our app and fix bugs.
 We do use third party tools to help us with this.
-But we are careful to only let them process usage data and minimal personal data on Clue's behalf, not data relating to your menstrual cycle or other health data.
 To be clear, these third party services are not permitted to use the data for any other purpose than to help us run Clue.
-But if you wish to restrict data processing to only the absolute minimum we need in order to provide Clue to you (for example, we could then no longer analyse your usage data along with other users' data, which helps us understand how you interact with the app so that we can improve it), then you can go to Settings and change your preferences.
+But if you wish to restrict data processing to only the absolute minimum we need in order to provide Clue to you (for example, we could then no longer analyze your usage data along with other users’ data, which helps us understand how you interact with the app, so that we can improve it), then you can go to Settings and change your preferences.

 iii.
 To advance scientific research on menstrual and reproductive health, we share data with carefully vetted researchers to advance female health studies.
 For that purpose we de-identify your personal data by removing or hashing personal identifiers so that neither the researchers nor any third parties can link it to you.
 You can read about our collaborations here.
 But if you are not comfortable with your de-identified data being shared for the purposes of menstrual and reproductive health research, you can contact us at email@example.com.

 iv.
 To effectively reach new Clue users online, we do share a minimal amount of data about our users with advertising networks (but we never share the menstrual or other health data you track in the app).
 The reason is so that you do not see Clue ads if you've already downloaded or subscribe to Clue, and so that we can suggest Clue to people who are likely to be interested in it.
-If you are not comfortable with any data being shared for ad customization, then, you can go to Settings and change your preferences.
-You can read more about our approach to digital advertising in this blog post.
+If you are not comfortable with any data being shared for ad optimization, then you can go to Settings and change your preferences.

 To be clear: we are very careful to give extra protection to your sensitive health data.
 We do not share any of the data you track with advertisers or other third parties for their use.
 This is not our business model.
 For our principles and promises about how we make money, please see this blog post.

-Data processing is at the center of everything we do at Clue, and whenever you use our services—e.g. when you use the Clue app or when you go on our website—some personal and non-personal data is collected, stored, and analyzed using internal and third-party tools.
+Data processing is at the center of everything we do at Clue, and whenever you use our services—for example, when you use the Clue app or when you go on our website—some personal and non-personal data is collected, stored, and analyzed using internal and third-party tools.

 Here are the purposes for which we process data and the type of data that is processed to fulfill each purpose:

-When you use the Clue app or when you go on our website, Clue collects, stores, and uses some personal and non-personal data about how you interact with our services, such as Device Data, Event and usage data and IP-address, and transmits it to some third-party services who process data on Clue's behalf.
+When you use the Clue app or when you go on our website, Clue collects, stores, and uses some personal data about how you interact with our services, such as Device Data, Event and usage data and IP-address (each described in further detail below), and transmits it to some third-party services who process data on Clue’s behalf.